 Experience is usually a minimum of 10 years with demonstrated leadership skills, sales operations strategy, and excellent understanding of reporting and forecasting best practices, territory management, and compensation management.

-The average salary for a director of sales operations is $130,000 per year with annual bonuses, commission, RSUs, and stock options totaling up to another $80,000.
+The average salary for a director of sales operations is $131,000 USD per year with annual bonuses, commission, RSUs, and stock options that can total up to another $65,000.

 So, which of the above roles is right for your team?
-Make sure you have the right support for your business.
+Assess their different job duties, and make sure you have the correct support for your business.